anuditverma/anuditverma.github.io/_posts/2017-07-07-update-zenfone2-laser-to-volte.md

 * Wait for the process to complete, it may take around 15-20 minutes to complete, have patience.
 * You should be able to get the success message after the system has been patched unconditionally process, then __wipe the data/factory__ and __cache partition__ again to ensure complete cleanup.

 Then select __reboot system now,__ wait for the boot process to complete, it may again take 15-20 minutes because for the first boot system optimises the apps and builds the cache.
-If you don't have patience, then ofcourse you can hard reboot, by long pressing the Power button and restarting the device.
+If you don't have patience, then of course you can hard reboot, by long pressing the Power button and restarting the device.
 (NOT Recommended)

 <center><h3>ASUS Zenfone 2 Laser (ZE550KL) after updating:</h3></center>